OpaxIV/drm_in_games/1_fairplay.md

 - Apple encrypts the contents of the IPA file the moment it receives a new request from the Apple Store: encryption is done with a public key associated with the Apple account.
 Once received, the archive is decompressed and the individual binary is decrypted using the private key within the device.
 - The application is thus installed in plaintext and remains in plaintext within the Apple device.
 - Apple uses a wide array of authentification parameters like the Apple Store, iCloud and Apple Signing.
+- FairPlays usage is not limited to iOS (e.g. MacOS)

 ### Static analysis and obfuscation techniques
 - Protecting how the decryption process works is the main goal of another set of “anti-reverse engineering” technologies named software obfuscation.